 2. Dips:

-Dips are a basic exercise that works the triceps and upper body, suitable for beginners due to its simplicity of execution.
-As a general rule, dips should be done using a bench or chair, but after a certain level of training, you can also do them from the ground.
+It is a basic exercise that makes the triceps and upper bodywork that is suitable for beginners because of the simplicity of its execution.
+As a general rule, triceps falls should be done using a bench or chair, but after a certain level of training, you can also fall from the ground.

 The right technique:

-- Place your palms shoulder-width apart on the edge of a sturdy chair, stabilize the hips, and stretch the legs forward, with the heels resting on the floor.
+- Place the palms shoulder-wide apart on the edge of a sturdy chair, stabilize the hips and stretch the legs forward, with the heels resting on the floor.

 - Slowly lower your body with the power of your hands.
 In the end, your elbows should form a 90° angle.
-Then push back up with your arms and return to the starting position.
+Then push the bank away with your arms and return to the starting position.

-- Keep your back straight and as close as possible to the chair.
-Your elbows should bend backward, not to the sides.
+- Your back should be straight and as close as possible to the chair.
+Your elbows should be bent backward, not to the sides.

 3. Crunches:

-To perform a crunch correctly, lie down on the floor and bend your knees at a 90° angle.
-As you tighten your abdominal muscles, gently lift your shoulders off the ground.
+To perform a crunch correctly, you should lie down on the floor and bend your knees at a 90° angle.
+And then, as you tighten your abdominal muscles, you should gently lift your shoulders off the ground.
 It seems that there is nothing simpler than this exercise, but many people still make some mistakes.

 - A wide range of motion.
-Lifting the body too high puts the main load on the hip muscles instead of the abdominal muscles.
+If you lift the body too high, the main load is on the hip muscles and not on the abdominal muscles.

 - Curved neck.
-In this case, some of the load is transferred to the neck or hands when you hold your head behind you and put pressure on the back of your head.
+In this case, some of the load is transferred to the neck or hands when you hold it behind your head and put pressure on the back of the head.

-- Tightening the legs reduces the strain on the abdominal muscles, as the hip muscles are stressed.
+- The tightening of the legs reduces the strain on the abdominal muscles, as the hip muscles are stressed.

 The right technique:

-- Bend your knees at a 90° angle and press the lower back into the ground.
-Your hands can be crossed over your chest or placed behind your head.
+- Bend your knees at a 90° angle and press the lower back on the ground.
+Your hands can be crossed over the chest or placed behind the head.

-- Tighten your abdominal muscles, gently lift your shoulders 6-9 cm from the ground, and then slowly lower back down without relaxing the muscles.
+- Tighten the abdominal muscles, gently lift the shoulders 6-9 cm from the ground, and then slowly lie down on the floor again without relaxing the muscles.

-- Keep your feet on the floor during the exercise and look straight ahead.
+- Leave your feet on the floor during the exercise and look straightforward.

 4. Push-ups:

-Studies show that a lighter version of push-ups targets the same muscles without excessive strain.
-You can do push-ups from the knees or toes, or against a wall, bench, or sofa.
+Studies show that a lighter version of push-ups requires the same target muscles, but without excessive strain.
+It can be push-ups from the knees or toes, but you can also make them from the wall, a bench, or a sofa.

 The right technique:

 - Place your hands on the floor, the sofa, or a wall.
-Keep your body straight, like a plank, and lower it as low as possible.
-Then push back up gently.
+Keep your body straight, like a cord, and lower it as low as possible.
+Then lift off gently.

-- Your arms should be slightly wider than shoulder-width apart.
+- Their arms should be slightly further apart than shoulder-width.
 Your fingers should point forward.

-- Ideal if your elbows are at a 45° angle to your body.
+- It is perfect if your elbows stand at a 45° angle to the body.

 5. Squats:

-Everyone knows that when you squat, you shouldn’t lift your heels off the ground or arch your back, but there are also less obvious mistakes.
+Everyone knows that when you squat, you shouldn’t lift your heels off the ground or push your back through, but there are also fewer obvious mistakes.

-- Knees falling forward beyond the toes.
-This reduces the strain on the buttocks and can lead to pain.
+- Your knees fall forward, beyond your toes.
+This reduces the strain on your buttocks and can lead to pain.

-- Raising the head during the squat, which disrupts balance and technique and can cause pain in the lower back and neck.
+- Some people raise their heads during the squat.
+You don’t have to do that: it ruins balance and technique and can also cause pain in the lower back and neck.

 The right technique:

-- Keep your back straight, look forward, and keep your feet flat on the floor throughout the exercise.
+- The back should be straight, you should look forward, and your feet should stand flat on the floor throughout the exercise.

 - Your knees should not go beyond your toes.
-To improve your technique, focus on lowering your buttocks instead of bending your legs.
+To improve your technique, remember to lower your buttocks instead of bending your legs.

 - The kneecap should point in the same direction as the toes.

-- Perform the squat evenly and without jerking.
+- The squat should be carried out evenly and without jerking.

-- The depth of the squat and the width of your stance are crucial.
-Go into the squat until your hips are parallel to the ground.
-Incomplete squats put poor strain on thigh muscles, and knees are overloaded if squats are too deep.
+- It is right to go into the squat until the hips are parallel to the ground.
+Incomplete squats put a poor strain on the thigh muscles, and the knees are overloaded if the squats are too deep.

 6. Lunges: